Equality and Human Rights Commission: History

+In July 2025, it was announced that Mary-Ann Stephenson would become the chair of the Commission in December 2025.
+Prior to the announcement, the chairs of the women and equalities committee and the joint committee on human rights had written to the equalities minister Bridget Phillipson objecting to the proposed appointment on the grounds that Stephenson did not have the necessary experience.
+Stephenson said: "I look forward to working with the government and all stakeholders alongside my new colleagues at the EHRC to uphold equality and human rights and ensure that everyone is treated with respect and dignity."

 Notable investigations

 British National Party

-Following the election of two MEPs from the British National Party (BNP) in the 2009 European elections, a potential issue of public funding was raised by the Commission as the BNP constitution states that recruitment is only open to members who are "indigenous Caucasian and defined ethnic groups emanating from that Race" The Commission's legal director John Wadham stated that "The legal advice we have received indicates that the British National party's constitution and membership criteria, employment practices and provision of services to constituents and the public may breach discrimination laws which all political parties are legally obliged to uphold" This relates to the Race Relations Act 1976, which outlaws the refusal or deliberate omission to offer employment on the basis of non-membership of an organisation.
+Following the election of two MEPs from the British National Party (BNP) in the 2009 European elections, a potential issue of public funding was raised by the Commission as the BNP constitution stated that recruitment is only open to members who are "indigenous Caucasian and defined ethnic groups emanating from that Race" The Commission's legal director John Wadham stated that "The legal advice we have received indicates that the British National party's constitution and membership criteria, employment practices and provision of services to constituents and the public may breach discrimination laws which all political parties are legally obliged to uphold" This relates to the Race Relations Act 1976, which outlaws the refusal or deliberate omission to offer employment on the basis of non-membership of an organisation.

 The EHRC asked the BNP to provide written undertakings that there will not be discrimination in its recruitment procedures.
 The party responded to the letter by stating that it "intends to clarify the word 'white' on its website".
 However, because the EHRC believed the BNP would continue to discriminate against potential or actual members on racial grounds, the commission announced that they had issued county court proceedings against it.
 In a statement, the Commission reduced the grounds on which it was taking action against the BNP, stating "The Commission believes the BNP's constitution and membership criteria are discriminatory and, further, that the continued publication of them on the BNP website is unlawful.
 It has therefore issued county court proceedings against party leader Nick Griffin and two other officials.
 The Commission decided not to take action on two further grounds set out in its letter before action, in the light of the BNP's commitment to comply with the law."